department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/post-9-11-rates.md

 ### Education books and supplies allowance

-You may be eligible for up to **$1,000** for each academic year for books and supplies.
+You may be eligible for up to **$1,000** each academic year for books and supplies.
 We base your payment on how many courses you're enrolled in for the year.

 We pay this money to you at the beginning of each term.

-### Post-9/11 GI Bill rural grant
+### Monday to help you move if you live in a rural area

-If you need to relocate from a highly rural area so you can attend school, we pay pay a one-time payment of **$500** to help with your moving expenses.
-You may be eligible for this added payment if the below descriptions are true for you.
+If you need to relocate from a highly rural area so you can attend school, we may pay a one-time payment of **$500** to help with your moving expenses.
+This is called the Post 9/11 GI Bill Rural Grant.
+You may be eligible for this grant if the below descriptions are true for you.

 **This must be true:**